millskyle/COOL-1/README.md

 ### Mac OS X
-This package should work on a Mac, but dependencies are more difficult to satisfy.
-You will probably need to edit `setup.py` to manually point to your boost include paths, tclap, etc. On Linux it just works (with apt).
+This package works on a Mac, but has not been tested on a clean installation.
+You will probably need to edit `setup.py` to manually point to your boost include paths, tclap, etc.